How to Build a Perfectly Secure Fintech Application

 Alignment with Security Compliance Regulations Must Be a Part of Any App You Develop

 Here’s the thing about a successful fintech company.
-It ends up being a supplier or partnering with banks, if not being outright purchased by them.
-If your app, in its development elements, aligns with industry standards, you have a far greater chance of becoming a supplier or partner.
+It ends up being a supplier or a partner to banks, if not being outright purchased by them.
+If your app, in its development elements, aligns with industry standards, you have a far greater chance of becoming a supplier or an AWS partner.

 The security systems you have in place will determine your attractiveness.
 Some of these will be the protocols you have in place within your company.
 Others will be the security measures embedded in your software.
 It would be a good idea to study the ISO/IEC 27000 Standards for Security Management and ensure that your development team is aware of them as well.